projectacrn/acrn-hypervisor/tools/acrn-crashlog/usercrash/README.rst

 ***********

-The ``usercrash`` tool gets the crash info for the crashing process in userpace.
+The ``usercrash`` tool gets the crash info for the crashing process in userspace.
 The collected information is saved as usercrash_xx under ``/var/log/usercrashes/``.

 Design